aendie/SkyAlmanac-Py3/README.md

 **UPDATE: Dec 2022**

-initial BUGFIX (in PyPI skyalmanac 1.11.3):
-The Moon's hourly d-value now corresponds to the values in the official Nautical Almanac:
-* the d-value is unsigned
-* its value is the hourly difference of the ROUNDED Declinations

-In case you prefer the *previous* technique, set **d_valNA** in *config.py* to False.
-Previously the Moon's hourly d-value was:
-* negative if the next Declination is southerly; otherwise positive
-* the rounded difference of the EXACT hourly Declinations

 second ENHANCEMENT/BUGFIX (solved here and in PyPI skyalmanac 1.11.4):
 New Command Line options:
 * -nao ...
 HMNAO style hourly Moon d-values